 SCUSD has established several partnerships with supplemental providers who offer specialized weekly or bi-weekly services to students.
 In order to qualify to provide services at a site, providers must complete an extensive online application which describes services being proposed, budget, and evaluation strategies.
-Supplemental providers for Expanded Learning sites are Studio T, Cypher Hiphop, People Reaching Out (PRO), Sacramento Area Youth Speaks (SAYS), Architects of Hope, Crocker Arts Museum, Sacramento Theatre Company, 916 Ink, NorCal Theatre, Race and Gender Equity Project, Food Literacy Center, Department of Sound and many more.
+Supplemental providers for Expanded Learning sites are described below: